 Keeping an eye on what's going on

-Here you'll find a selection of the latest news from Forbes Wholesalers and other firearm manufacturers...
+Here you'll find a selection of the latest news and events from Forbes Wholesalers and other firearm manufacturers...

 Once again we attended the 2017 Open Rendezvous (I am one of the very few to have never missed this event since it started) at the SSAA Captains Mountain shooting complex, (near Millmerran QLD), around 485 hectares of largely cypress pine scrub and forest land with shooting ranges all around the property, ranges for shotgun, pistol and rifle out to 1300 metres, there are plenty of kangaroos and emu’s living on the site, these residents are used to the constant shooting activities around the complex, even with bullets whizzing overhead they just keep eating the grass.

 At the notorious kangaroo killing zone in the bushland around Coonabarrabran, we were struck by one.
 Fortunately for us it missed the car and the new van, but wiped off one of the storage boxes riding on the draw bar before the van.

 We set up camp opposite Gordon Ancona and his partner Deb with a shared fire between, Other Victorians, John Giotopoulos (Gio for short), Des McCormack and Barry Macfarlane set up a day camp nearby.
 And some 10 Southern Cross Free Trappers from Victoria set up camp in the primitive area circling their fire with the camps and many a very good night was had visiting that camp.

 The events started out with the Queensland Cannon & Coehorn Mortar State Championships on the first Saturday, this year I missed the event as I couldn’t find enough space to take my Cannon